qwx9/notes/net/todo/diy/guitar/⑨ST.md

 - enlarge tremolo cavity for corrected measurements (deepen), clean up edges (watch the paint! and mark tremolo position on cavity walls)
 - apply wax
+	. see notes on correct waxing below
+	. do it on the back over a small area first to test (with the paint/wood etc)
 - drill tremolo support holes
 - drill tremolo spring plate holes and place the plate
 - drill strap peg holes (test the strapshits first), place pegs